e-mail: bok@dhit.pl

 The strongest magnets, made from a mixture of neodymium, boron, and nickel, are known for their impressive pulling force, making them an ideal tool not only for industry but also for home applications.
 Whether it's for extracting tiny metal filings from an eye or searching for a lost needle in a haystack - our magnets are indispensable.
 We offer three main categories of neodymium magnets: cylindrical magnets, lamellar magnets, and annular magnets, each tailored to specific needs and applications.
 We invite you to explore our offer and discover how neodymium magnets can make your daily life easier.

-Probably it might be not noticeable, to you, but in a most homes you will find many magnets.
-Magnets on refrigerators keep papers, bottle openers as well as other minuscule items suspended on typically metal refrigerator doors.
-A pocket compass uses a magnetic needle to determine the way north.
-The black magnetic strip on the back of a credit card collects personal details in the identical, technologically speaking, way, as a hard disk in a computer.
-Hoovers, blenders as well as washing machines utilize electric motors, which function thanks to the use of a magnet.
-Magnets can be found in phones, alarms also in children's toys.
-The world surrounding us is full of magnets.
+Probably it most likely is not noticeable, to you, but in a most homes you will discover many magnets.
+Magnets full of refrigerators support papers, bottle openers as well as other small souvenirs attached on typically metal refrigerator doors.
+A pocket compass uses a magnetic needle to show the direction north.
+The black magnetic strip on the reverse side of a credit card stores information in the identical way, as a computer hard disk.
+Vacuum cleaners, blenders as well as washing machines have electric motors, which function thanks to the application of a magnet.
+Magnets operate in phones, alarms as well as in model cars.
+Our existence all around us is full of magnets.

 Source: